Blue Light® Clematis

 Clematis x 'Vanso' Plant Patent #15,953Item #1590 USDA Hardiness Zone: 4 - 9

 A delightful, award-winning sport of Mrs. Cholmondeley Clematis with large, violet-blue to pale blue flowers.
 The distinctive, prolific blooms easily measure five to six inches wide, are doubles in spring, and semi-double in fall.
 Easy to grow, with excellent disease and pest resistance.
 Well-suited to small spaces and containers.
 Deciduous.

 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Quickly reaches 6 to 8 ft. tall, 3 to 4 ft. wide, with support.

-- CareCare InformationThrives in well-drained, slightly alkaline soil, with roots sheltered and top growth in the sun.
+- CareCare InformationThrives in well-drained, lightly alkaline soil, with roots sheltered and top growth in the sun.
 Mulch to conserve moisture.
 Water deeply, regularly in first growing season to establish root system; reduce frequency once established.
-Feed when new growth begins in spring.
-Provide support of a trellis or arbor.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.
+Feed regularly beginning in spring.
+Prune spent flowers to promote repeat bloom.
+Provide trellis or arbor support.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.